ioanniskousis/PetCare/README.md

   <h3 align="center">PetCare Application</h3>

   <p align="center">
-    This project is part of my work with Ruby on Rails !
+    This project was self-motivated and built to practice my skills in Ruby on Rails!
     <br />
     <a href="https://github.com/ioanniskousis/PetCare"><strong>Explore the docs</strong></a>
     <br />